ARMmbed/mbed-os-5-docs/docs/reference/api/platform/CircularBuffer.md

 ## CircularBuffer

-CircularBuffer class provides API's to `push` and `pop` data from buffer.
-You should check if buffer is `full` before pushing the data, as data is overwritten if buffer is full.`empty` API is available to check contents in buffer, before performing pop operation.
+The CircularBuffer class provides APIs to `push` and `pop` data from a buffer.
+You should check if the buffer is `full` before pushing the data because a full buffer overwrites the data.
+The `empty` API is available to check contents in buffer before performing the pop operation.

 ### CircularBuffer class reference